vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04-How-to-start-using-a-HPC-cluster.md

 ## Other commands in Linux that may be useful for new-to-Linux users

-There are many others that you can find on the westgrid web page, or widely throughout the internet, but these are certain to come in handy.
+There are many others that you can find on the Westgrid web page, or widely throughout the internet, but these are certain to come in handy.

 ```bash